martinpllu/agent-dev-guide/generate.md

 Always update the 'Built with...' comment including the version number at the end of the file.

 - See the Introduction for a the purpose of this document.
-- XML comments are instructions for you, the author of the guide.
+- [!-- --] comments are instructions for you, the author of the guide.
 Don't include them in the output.
 - Include all uncommented text as-is
 - Thoroughly explore the codebase to discover all key architecture elements and capabilities.
 - Discover any available MCP servers and note them in relevant sections.